cmmurin/North-Carolina-County-Premature-Deaths/README.md

 This data subset was created to find a possible correlation between premature death and poor mental health days, in hope that if there is a strong correlation, then further research and additional help can be provided.
 ## Getting Started
 If you wish to create your own data repository, open the [Python notebook](https://github.com/cmmurin/North-Carolina-County-Premature-Deaths/blob/main/Creating%20a%20Subset/Creating_a_Subset.ipynb) in a place that supports it, such as [Google CoLab](https://colab.research.google.com/), for step-by-step instructions.

+---
+This repository was created by Charlotte Murin (cmmurin) for an English class.